anchpop/wise_mans_haskell/book.md

 ## Typeclasses

-!newthought(In most) programming languages, but especially Haskell, there are some types that aren't exactly the same, but have some things in common.
+!newthought(In most) programming languages, but especially Haskell, there are some types that aren't exactly the same but have some things in common.
 For instance, take the following Haskell types:

 1) `Integer` - Exactly what it sounds like.
 Integers are numbers like `-1`, `0`, `1`, or `1000`, but not `2.5`.
 It has no maximum or minimum value, but if you try to express too large of a number, eventually your computer will run out of memory.

-2) `Int` - This is the the same "int" you might be familiar with from other languages.
+2) `Int` - This is the same "int" you might be familiar with from other languages.
 It has a maximum and minimum value, which can vary depending on what machine you're on, but it is usually very large (generally the maximum is 2^31-1 and the minimum is -2^31).
-The trade off is that it's more efficient than `Integer`.
+The tradeoff is that it's more efficient than `Integer`.

 3) `Float` - Short for floating point.
 This holds numbers that can have decimal points, like `1.4` or `-2.5`, but can still hold whole numbers, like `2`.
 The drawback is that sometimes the numbers it holds aren't exactly the number you think it is.
 This causes the scary [*floating point precision error*](https://stackoverflow.com/questions/2100490/floating-point-inaccuracy-examples), where answers end up being just a little bit away from what they should be.
 Enter `0.1 + 0.2` into GHCi to see what I'm talking about.